 Bricks will be made and used to construct the basin.
-A chain link fence will be erected to protect the space containing the basin and all future gardens/tree nurseries from intrusion of goats and cattle.
+A chain-link fence will be erected to protect the space containing the basin and all future gardens/tree nurseries from the intrusion of goats and cattle.

 Approximately 80 meters of PVC piping will be run from the well to the storage basin.
 This will allow students and teachers to pump water at the well and direct it down an existing trough.
 The trough will be modified to allow control over whether the water remains in the trough as it does now, or to be released into the PVC pipe to fill up the basin in the garden area.